Five Tips for Easy Fall Coffee Table Decorating

 #4 Plants and Flowers: Incorporate seasonal stems into your fall coffee table decorating ideas

 Almost always…not every time, but almost…my fall coffee table styling ideas will include some seasonal plants, flowers, stems, or branches.
-Actually, no matter the season, I typically have some kind of greenery or flowers on my coffee table.
+Actually, no matter the season, I typically have some kind of fresh or faux greenery or flowers on my coffee table.

-I love how it brings some life and movement to a vignette.
+I love how green plants or even a clear glass vase of flowers bring some life and movement to a vignette.
 Also, vines from plants can soften the otherwise hard or straight lines of the items used in your coffee table decor, such as books and candlesticks.
+Coffee tables are a great place to add fresh elements that make a whole room feel so special and intentional!
+I don’t have a green thumb, so I really count on quality faux greenery and flowers, especially for a pop of color.

 You can find several ideas for decorating with fall flowers on a budget over on THIS POST.